foundriesio/meta-partner/README.md

 git commit -s -m “gst-ai-object-detection” && git push
 ```

-This compose-app requires a display connected, and the camera mezzanine for it to function properly.
+This compose-app requires a connected display and the camera mezzanine to function properly.

 ### gst-ai-parallel-inference

 The gst-ai-parallel-inference application enables you to perform object detection, object classification, pose detection, and image segmentation on a live camera stream.
-The use cases use Qualcomm Neural Processing SDK runtime for object detection and image segmentation, and TFLite runtime for classification and pose detection.
+The use cases uses the Qualcomm Neural Processing SDK runtime for object detection and image segmentation, and the TFLite runtime for classification and pose detection.

 For a more detailed description please see [Qualcomm Linux Sample Apps](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-50/gst-ai-parallel-inference.html?product=1601111740013072&facet=Qualcomm%20Intelligent%20Multimedia%20SDK).